AlfrescoArchive/alfresco-cloudformation-chef/README.md

 *Disclaimer:* This CloudFormation template should be considered for illustrative/educational purposes only.
 No warranty is expressed or implied.
 Improvements and any other contributions are encouraged and appreciated.

+*Note:* Extensive documentation about who to use this template is available in http://aws.amazon.com/whitepapers/

 Overview
 --------------------